jacobwarduk/blog/site/content/post/pert-task-estimation.md

 So now you can go tell your boss:

  > It _could_ take forever, but realistically it can be completed within around 8 to 14 days.
-Want to see a pretty picture?
-Here you go.